USS Pine Island: World War II

 Departing California on 16 June 1945, Pine Island steamed to Okinawa.
 There she tended seaplanes engaged in air-sea rescue operations during the final phases of World War II.
 At the end of the war, she entered Tokyo Bay and contributed seaplane flight operations to the occupation of Japan in 1945.
-Following occupation duty in Japan, she conducted seaplane flight operations in the Whangpoo River near Shanghai, China.
+Following occupation duty in Japan, she conducted seaplane flight operations in the Huangpu River near Shanghai, China.
 She left the Pacific in 1946, and steamed via the Suez Canal to Norfolk, Virginia.

 Operation Highjump

 Departing Norfolk on 4 December, she crossed the Antarctic Circle on 25 December 1946.
 Carrying one Sikorsky HO3S-1 helicopter, one Curtiss SOC Seagull amphibian, and tending three Martin PBM-5 Mariner flying boats; she contributed to the aerial exploration of Antarctica in Operation Highjump, and saved several downed aviators from the hostile climate.
 In addition a bay in Antarctica, Pine Island Bay, was named in honor of the ship.
 A glacier on Thurston Island was also named after the ship.
 Departing the Antarctic in March, she traveled from Rio de Janeiro via the Panama Canal to San Diego, California, arriving there in April 1947.

-Leaving California for the Far East in August 1947, she spent the winter at Tsingtao, China and the summer of 1948 in the Northern Pacific Ocean.
+Leaving California for the Far East in August 1947, she spent the winter at Qingdao, China and the summer of 1948 in the Northern Pacific Ocean.
 Stored awaiting a major overhaul in 1949, she was decommissioned on 1 May 1950.